Attitash Mountain Resort

 Attitash Mountain Resort is a ski area located on U.S. Route 302 in Bartlett, New Hampshire, near North Conway.
 Constructed in 1938 by the Works Progress Administration, as of October 2019, Attitash is operated by Vail Resorts (after being purchased from the previous owners, Peak Resorts).
 It operates under a special-use permit with the White Mountain National Forest.

 Located in the heart of the White Mountains, Attitash is home to two mountains, Attitash and Bear Peak.
 Attitash/Bear Peak has a total of 68 ski runs.
 It is a resort that appeals to all skill levels.

-It was announced that starting in the 2023-2024 ski season, both peaks will have a high speed quad going from the base to summit (Presently only Bear Peak does).
-Attitash means "blueberry" in the Abenaki language.
+Both peaks have a high speed quad going from the base to summit as of the 2023-2024 ski season.